Mercedes-Benz GLC Review & Prices

 While the infotainment displays and styling look great, there’s some genuine issues with materials

-Mercedes has been smashing it out the park with cabins in the last few years and the GLC looks just as cool.
+The GLC’s interior looks just as cool as the rest of the Mercedes range.
 The modern styling matches that of the exterior and the large amount of ambient lighting helps lift the cabin too.
 There’s a lot of shiny surfaces that can reflect a lot of sunlight through and into the windscreen, which can be distracting.

 MPG, emissions and tax

 With the help of an electric motor, the PHEVs are the clear choice for efficiency – with the petrol the best choice overall for performance.
-The diesel does offer better long distance fuel efficiency when the electric motor isn’t in use, but the price of fuel balances it out in the petrol version’s favour.
+The diesel does offer better long distance fuel efficiency when the electric motor isn’t in use, but the price of fuel balances it out in the petrol version’s favour unless you’re doing some serious motorway mileage.

-The official 80 miles of electric range for both models means that you can spend most days driving on E mode – as long as you can charge it somewhere.
-Claimed economy is above 500mpg for both, but real-world figures are entirely depending on how frequently you use and charge the battery.
+The official 73 to 77 miles of battery range for both models means that you can spend most days driving in electric mode – as long as you can charge it conveniently.
+Don’t pay any attention to the ludicrous MPG figures Mercedes quotes, but if you regularly top up the battery you’ll hardly use any fuel.

 Safety and security

-Tested under the latest, most strict Euro NCAP legislation, the GLC scored five stars out of five.
+When tested by Euro NCAP in 2022, the GLC scored five stars out of five.
 Adult and child occupancy alongside safety assists were the best categories for the GLC, with pedestrian and vulnerable road user safety a touch away from the rest – but still a good score.

 The GLC also features all-round airbags, rear ISOFIX points with top mounts, all-round car security sensors and Mercedes emergency calling.